alivcor/megaclite/README.md

 ## Getting Started

+Megaclite provides the following functionalities:

+- A small label in the toolbar to display memory utilization (summed across all notebooks) on client side
+- Warning pop-up when user exhausts 75% of his memory limit on client-side.
+- Alert pop-up when user crosses his memory limit on client-side.
+- Kills kernel/session when user surpasses the limits.
+- Auditing on server-side.

-Make ur eyou have sudospawner up and running.
+Make sure you have sudospawner up and running.

 ### Prerequisites